nikita-kazakov/nikita-kazakov.github.io/_posts/2022-01-27-fighting-over-tech-stack.md

 If you work for a company then the code you write is not yours.
 The company pays you to deliver value.

 Who determines what is valuable in this exchange?
 The company does.
 It’s not your ship to steer.
 A craftsman paints and sells his paintings.
-Once it’s sold, it’s out of his hands.
-You craft code.
+Once sold, it’s out of their hands.
+You're a craftsman and your product is code.

     God grant me the serenity
     to accept the things I cannot change;